brutalsavage/jiawei-site.github.io/_posts/2021-07-10-alloc-right.md

 >
 >This quote was attributed to Sutton as the answer to a reporter’s 1952 question, “*Why do you rob banks?*” Sutton later denied ever having said it.
 >
 >Except for the use of less-than-optimal algorithms, the naïve use of dynamically allocated variables is **the greatest performance killer in C++ programs**.
-Improving a program’s use of dynamically allocated variables is so often “*where the money is*” that a developer can be an effective optimizer knowing nothing other than how to reduce calls into the memory manager.
+Improving a program’s use of dynamically allocated variables is so often “*where the money is*” that a developer can be an effective optimizer knowing nothing other than how to reduce calls into the memory manager.

 But he also said: